The eigenvalue decomposition of normal matrices by the skew-symmetric part: Symmetric skew-Hamiltonian matrices

+We used that $J_{2m}^\top AJ_{2m}=A$.
+This concludes the proof. \end{proof} \cref{alg:symplectic_lanczos} is a simple modification of the usual modified Gram-Schmidt to build a matrix that is not only orthogonal, but also symplectic.
+In floating point arithmetic, the matrix $Y$ is approximately orthogonal but \emph{exactly} symplectic by construction.
+Instead of orthogonalizing any matrix, \cref{alg:symplectic_lanczos} orthogonalizes the Krylov basis generated by $A$ symmetric skew-Hamiltonian, we directly obtain Lanczos's procedure with full re-orthogonalization.

-In \cref{fig:WXbenchmark}, we study how much \cref{thm:symplectic_tridiag} can improve the performance compared to \texttt{LAPACK}'s symmetric eigenvalue routine.
+In \cref{fig:WXbenchmark}, we evaluate how much \cref{thm:symplectic_tridiag} can improve the performance compared to \texttt{LAPACK}'s symmetric eigenvalue routine for small EVP's.
 The method using only $m$ steps of Lanczos tridiagonalization is called \texttt{wxeigen} and is available at \href{https://github.com/smataigne/NormalEVP.jl/blob/main/src/wxeigen.jl}{wxeigen.jl} in the repository.
-Although it provides good speed-up compared to \texttt{LAPACK}, we can observe that the method is numerically unstable.
+We observe that \texttt{wxeigen} with full re-orthogonalization achieves good running time performance and accuracy.